Syyreign/RustNES/README.md

 ## What was Learned
 - The NES is a fairly terrible device for creating music.
 With its non-linear mixing and strange filters choise, it fails to be consistent in how sounds will play under a variety of conditions.
 This is what makes it interesting.

 - MIDI has many edge cases.
-As an example, to start playing a MIDI note, there is a note on flag, but to turn a not off, there are two(maybe more) ways.
+As an example, to start playing a MIDI note, there is a note on flag, but to turn a note off, there are two(maybe more) ways.
 1. Use a note off flag.
 2. Use a note on with a velocity of 0.